-One of the main themes in Buddhism is the ‘extinguishing of self’ through ‘enlightenment’… or is it the other way around?
-They seem to go hand in hand; are they the same thing?
+One of the main themes in Buddhism is the extinguishing of self through enlightenment… or is it the other way around?
+They appear to go hand in hand.
+Are they the same thing?
 Initially asking such basic questions on word meaning often helps when pondering life.
 The more basic question here is, “What is self in the first place?”
-The idea here is that understanding an issue as deeply as possible may help solve it.
+The idea here is that deeply understanding an issue might help solve it.

 “What is self in the first place?”

 The emergent property of a mind knowing ‘I am’

 The mind is an emergent property of thought, which allows us to think that we know.
 One of the earliest things we think that we know is “I am”.
-All the while, however, the impetus to maintain self-integrity (survival) is pulling the strings.
-Moreover, the more certain one is of “I am”, the harder it is to realize what is actually pulling the strings.
+All the while, however, the innate drive to maintain self-integrity (survival) is pulling the strings.
+In addition, the more confident one knows “I am”, the harder it is to realize that instinct is actually pulling the strings.
 About 400 years ago, the belief in “I am” got a real boost in the Western world from Descartes, “I think, therefore I am; or I am thinking, therefore I exist”.
 From a Taoist point of view, such certainty is just asking for trouble.
 As chapter 71 puts it: